JakobGM/astrality/docs/modules.rst

 .. code-block:: yaml

     module/module_using_triggers:
-        templates:
         event_listener:
             type: weekday

         on_startup:
             run: startup_command

             trigger:
                 - on_event
-                    - on_modified:templates/templateA
+                - 'on_modified:templates/template'

         on_event:
             import_context:
                 - from_path: contexts/A.yml
                   from_section: '{event}'
                   to_section: a_stuff

             trigger: on_modified:templates/templateA

         on_modified:
             templates/A.template:
                 compile:
                     template: templates/A.template

                 run: shell_command_dependent_on_templateA

 This is equivalent to writing the following module:

 .. code-block:: yaml

     module/module_using_triggers:
-        templates:
         event_listener:
             type: weekday

         on_startup:
             import_context:
                 - from_path: contexts/A.yml
                   from_section: '{event}'
                   to_section: a_stuff

             compile:
                 template: templates/templateA

             run:
                 - startup_command
                 - shell_command_dependent_on_templateA

         on_event:
             import_context:
                 from_path: contexts/A.yml
                 from_section: '{event}'
                 to_section: a_stuff

             compile:
                 template: templateA

             run: shell_command_dependent_on_templateA

         on_modified:
             templates/templateA:
                 compile:
                     template: templates/templateA

                 run: shell_command_dependent_on_templateA

 .. hint::